KazKozDev/llmflow-search/README.md

 LLMFlow Search is an agent that finds accurate answers to complex questions using an advanced search strategy.

 The main advantage of the agent is that it refines the search queries itself.
 If the initial search yields incomplete or inaccurate results, LLMFlow automatically formulates additional queries to fill in the information gaps.
-It does not pester the user with additional questions, but adjusts the search strategy on its own.

 The agent intelligently explores information in various sources - Wikipedia, DuckDuckGo and directly on websites.
 In doing so, it: